ingo/ingo.github.io/_recipes/boursin_cheese_make_your_own_homemade.md

 title: Boursin Cheese
 ---

-Combining cream cheese, butter, garlic, and herbs makes a spreadable cheese that can also be shaped into a log.
-Making it yourself is economical and fun.
-You can really taste the fresh garlic and herbs versus the store-bought version.
 Adjust the flavorings to your taste - try other herbs like chives or basil.
 Use as a spread or to stuff mushrooms.
 Making your own Boursin allows you to taste the real garlic and herbs.
-Play with different herb and spice combinations to make it your own.
-The texture is easily spreadable yet sliceable.

 ### Ingredients